 How to push results further

-- Run boundary-first then happy-path as two separate prompts — output quality jumps.
+- Run boundary-first, then happy-path as two separate prompts; output quality jumps noticeably.

 - Demand

-"foo"strings — exposes more bugs. - For React: ask for ARIA-role / text assertions, not className / DOM structure.
+"foo"strings; it exposes more bugs. - For React, ask for ARIA-role and text assertions, not className or DOM structure.

 FAQ

-- Can I trust AI-generated tests as my coverage?: No, treat them as a draft.
-Always run them once against the old code — if they pass, they’re not testing what you think.
+- Can I trust AI-generated tests as my coverage?: No. Treat them as a draft.
+Independent 2026 reviews rate the strongest test-gen models highly, but they still produce assertions coupled to implementation details.
+Always run a new test against the old code once — if it passes, it isn’t testing what you think.

 - How many tests is “enough”?: Cover boundaries, error paths, and one happy path per branch.
 Stop when adding tests stops finding new diff coverage.

 - Should I let AI generate tests on uncovered legacy code?: Only after you read the code.
-Otherwise AI will treat existing buggy behaviour as “intended”.
+Otherwise AI treats existing buggy behaviour as “intended”.

-- Why are AI tests so heavy on mocks?: Default training.
-Override with template 3 and template 10 to force fakes / real values.
+- Why are AI tests so heavy on mocks?: It’s a training default.
+Override with template 3 and template 10 to force fakes and real values.

-- How do I avoid flakiness from time / random / network?: Inject these as dependencies, fake them in tests.
-Template 7 covers timers explicitly.
+- How do I avoid flakiness from time / random / network?: Inject them as dependencies and fake them in tests.
+Template 7 covers timers with

 Related